Find loans or cash advances for senior citizens on social security.

 Senior citizens can turn to a retirement plan for any funds.
 Accessing those investments can help make ends meet when someone is currently on social security.
 Or the funds can help pay some bills while waiting to be approved by SSA.
 Be aware of penalties and/or early withdrawal fees as well as income tax implications when turning to a retirement plan.

-Unsecured personal loans may be an option in an emergency.
+Unsecured personal loans for senior citizens will be an option in an emergency.
+It is a better option for retirees with poor credit.
 This will tend to help a senior who is on social security if they have very limited assets available to them.
-The interest rate may be a little higher, but since the funds will only be borrowed for a short period of time this may not be a huge barrier.
+The interest rate will be a little higher, but since the funds will only be borrowed for a short period of time this may not be a huge barrier.
 The cash can be used to pay for various bills, including a mortgage, rent, or medical needs.
 Find more details on unsecured personal loans.

 When all else fails, senior citizens on social security can turn to a non-traditional lender, such as one that issues payday loans.
 These are high risk and should only be considered when all else fails.
 Also the borrower should be 100% confident that their application for government benefits will be approved by the Social Security Administration.
 As using a payday company can come with very high fees and interest rates, and the loan needs to be paid back immediately or the senior can find themselves in a high risk situation.